potatosalad775/FlooCast/README.md

-# FlooCast
+# FlooCast - Precompiled

-A Python application that allows for the control and configuration of FlooGoo USB Bluetooth dongles.
+A Pre-built Python application that allows for the control and configuration of FlooGoo USB Bluetooth dongles.

 It configures a FlooGoo FMA120 Bluetooth dongle to pair and connect with a Bluetooth headset/speaker for streaming audio or making VoIP calls.
 It can also configure the dongle to work as an AuraCast sender.